-1. Demonstrate knowledge of the structure and delivery of sport in Australia and identify similarities and differences in other international sport systems;
+Learning outcomes1.
+Demonstrate understanding of the structure and delivery of sport in Australia and identify similarities and differences in other international sport systems;

-2. Demonstrate knowledge of the major issues confronting Australian sport;
+2. Identify the major issues confronting Australian sport;

-3. Demonstrate knowledge of how policies are developed, objectives set and plans implemented by government and non-government agencies; and
+4. Explain how policies are developed, objectives set, and plans implemented by, government and non-government agencies; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - take pride in their professional and personal integrity